Promoting your research

 - Were there any particularly challenging or uplifting aspects or situations during your study that you would like to share with readers?

 - concise (between 500 and 800 words) – see our blog post template

 - conversational in tone and aimed at a general audience

-- a way to promote your paper
+- a way to promote your article

 If you have an idea you are not sure about, feel free to ask.